 IP65 certification is another important factor.
 This too is an international standard that measures the degree of ingress protection.
 In basic terminology, IP65 determines whether or not a computer is protected from liquid and dust penetration, protecting internal components from damage.
-This is especially important in healthcare settings where disinfection and cleaning isn't just common, it is mandatory.
+This is especially important in healthcare settings where disinfection and cleaning a medical PC isn't just common, it is mandatory.

 Ergonomic compatibility is achieved through legacy ports, VESA mounting holes, advanced customization of hardware and software components, and embedded peripherals.